gokcedilek/portfolio/content/project/broadcom/index.md

 Timeline: May - Dec 2020

-I've been working on a variety of interesting tasks during my co-op term at Broadcom.
-The areas I mainly got to improve myself are as follows:
+I worked on a variety of interesting tasks during my co-op term at Broadcom.
+The areas I mainly got to improve myself in are as follows:

 - Computer Networking